What to look for in an AI-powered automation platform

 What architecture should an AI powered automation platform use?

 Serverless execution.
 Your workflows should run as functions, not as long-lived processes sitting on a VM.
 CodeWords deploys each workflow as a serverless FastAPI microservice.
-You don’t manage infrastructure.
-You don’t pay for idle time.
 Check CodeWords pricing for execution-based costs.

 Native LLM access.
-The platform should provide direct access to multiple model providers — OpenAI, Anthropic, Google Gemini — without requiring separate API keys or billing accounts.
+The platform should provide direct access to OpenAI, Anthropic, and Google Gemini without requiring separate API keys.
 CodeWords handles this out of the box.

 State persistence.
 Real workflows need memory.
-CodeWords provides Redis-based state persistence for workflows that track progress, maintain context across sessions, or aggregate data over time.
+CodeWords provides Redis-based state persistence natively.

 How does CodeWords compare to other AI automation platforms?

-- Zapier, Make: Fastest to start, ceiling appears quickly.
-Limited to pre-built connectors and simple logic.
-AI features typically mean “add a GPT step.”
+No-code visual builders (Zapier, Make): Fastest to start, ceiling appears quickly.
+AI features typically mean "add a GPT step."

-- CodeWords: Full Python execution environment with conversational deployment.
-Build via chat with Cody or write code directly.
+Code-first AI automation (CodeWords): Full Python execution environment with conversational deployment.
 Native LLM access, 500+ integrations, web scraping, and UI generation.
 Browse templates to see the range.

 How do you evaluate an AI powered automation platform in practice?

 Test 2: Break it on purpose.
 Send malformed data.
 Disconnect an integration.
-Return an unexpected LLM response.
 Watch how the platform handles failures.
-Does it retry?
-Alert you?
-Fail silently?
-CodeWords’ sandboxed execution and logging make failure debugging straightforward.

 The platform you pick determines the ceiling you hit